richtastic/ff/src/3DR/wiki/app.md

 APP TODO:

+- iteritive P reprojection minimization seems very bad

+- P3D Fail points [to discourage retesting failed locations]

+- drop points that project far outside (past margin of error) outside the image

+- point scale/rotation may not be very optimal
+	... try to retry / refine at some point?

+- look at points 'close' together in 3D space [kNN] and see if the are good matches in 2D => merge

+- frop

 - is P3D absolute location calculated correctly? (multiple sources)
+	- error windows, not just percent averaging

+-
 projecting:
 		- ERROR SOURCES:
 			- projection location far off